Strmiska/Metacritic-Webscrape/README.md

 # Metacritic Webscrape & PC Title Recommender

 This is a PC game recommender system using python, beautiful soup, scikit-learn, and pandas.
 My current model runs on scraped data from Metacritic's website using user and critic reviews to suggest game titles based on the user's input.
-There are a few bugs, but I am currently working to work these out.
+There are a few bugs, but I am currently trying to work these out.
 If you would like to test the model please run the Part IV of the recommender.

 ## How it Works...